Who Decides the Visitation Arrangement?

 Most parents are desperate to close this chapter of their lives so they can move forward, take care of their children, and begin to reclaim their lives.
 If your visitation rights as a parent are on the line, however, we know you'll stay in that fight to the very end.
 Before getting started on your case, knowing the answer to these questions may be helpful.

-Judges consider several factors before making a final judgment..
-This may look into several unique aspects of each relationship, from caretaker/child relationships to any history of abuse between the parent and child.
-Next, several developmental factors go into play: How old is the child?
+Judges consider several factors before making a final judgment.
+These factors may include several unique aspects of each relationship, from caretaker/child relationships to any history of abuse between the parent and child.
+Next, several developmental factors come into play: How old is the child?
 Do they have a disability or special developmental requirements?
 Where will the child live and go to school?
 What are their specific medical needs?

 For a more detailed discussion about your specific situation, you'll need to speak with an attorney.

-It may be tempting to react aggressively and swiftly if your ex-spouse refuses to let you visit your children, changing the visitation schedule erratically, or otherwise preventing you from seeing your children when it is your turn.
+It may be tempting to react aggressively and swiftly if your ex-spouse refuses to let you visit your children, change the visitation schedule erratically, or otherwise prevent you from seeing your children when it is your turn.
 Part of having a healthy relationship with them and fostering a sense of security is to remain civil with your ex.
 If a direct discussion doesn’t do the trick, however, it may be wise to involve an attorney to mediate.
 If this option fails to address the problem either, then ask your attorney to file for enforcement as a last option.
-It is within your rights to contact a Diggs and Sadler to speak with an attorney to discuss to enforce your visitation rights.
+It is within your rights to contact Diggs & Sadler to speak with an attorney to discuss enforcing your visitation rights.

 Houston Supervised Visitation Attorneys